 Program Director, Fried Public Policy and Service Program

 Sylvia Atsalis is the Program Director of the Fried Public Policy and Service Program.
-As a trained ecologist specializing in primates with research experience in Madagascar, Asia and South America, she has a strong interest in environmental issues.
-Over time she became increasingly involved in building leadership capacity in countries that host primates, and in the process helped students develop the skills they needed to be effective leaders and conservationists.
+With a PhD in Anthropology specializing in primate ecology, Sylvia has research experience in Madagascar, Asia and South America and holds a strong interest in environmental issues.
+Over time she became increasingly involved in building leadership capacity in countries with fragile ecosystems, and in the process helped students develop the skills they needed to be effective leaders and conservationists.
 She has assisted in developing the professional skills of students from 14 different countries including the US.
-These experiences, sometimes in a classroom, sometimes in a rainforest, have been instrumental in shaping the way she guides students to navigate their entry into professional life.
+These experiences, sometimes in teaching in a classroom, sometimes in a rainforest, have been instrumental in shaping the way she guides students to navigate their entry into professional life.
 She looks forward to supporting students as they explore their vision and mission in life, and to helping them find internships and jobs that will advance their professional goals.